chenyongwei/franz-recipe-qqmail/README.md

 ## Installation

-1. Clone/download the folder `qqmail`.
+1. Clone/download and rename the folder to `qqmail`.

 2. Open the Franz Recipe folder on your machine:
   * Mac: `~/Library/Application Support/Franz/recipes/`